Public vs private

 Having private hospital cover means you can choose whether you want to be treated as a private or public patient.
 If you go to a public hospital, you’ll be asked to sign a ‘patient election form’, which tells the hospital whether you want to be admitted as a private or public patient.

-The thing is, having private hospital cover doesn’t mean that you can’t or shouldn’t ever go publicly.
+But, having private hospital cover doesn’t mean that you can’t or shouldn’t ever go publicly.
 You have the right to be fully covered by Medicare as a public patient if that’s what you choose.
 Whatever you choose, the hospital and your doctor should tell you what your out-of-pocket costs will be before you’re admitted (this is called informed financial consent).

 Why would I go public?